Vinicius-Peters/pipeline/README.md

 - Script automation with Airflow

 ## Future Updates:
-- Use of spark for data processing.
+- Use of spark for data processing
 - Use of AWS Ec2 for Clustering

 ![Diagram](https://raw.githubusercontent.com/Vinicius-Peters/pipeline/main/Pipeline1.0.png)